snowl/LoLEnhancementSuite/README.md

 Gives a random skin to the bots in custom games.

+* SelectRandomSkin

+Adds a random-skincard to the Champion Selection.
+This will allow you to randomize any skins you own.

 * EasyQueueDodge

 Adds a "Quit Game" button to the champion selection screen similar to custom games.
 NOTE: You will still get queue dodge penalties!